mcneel/developer.rhino3d.com/_guide_topics/rhinopython/apis-for-python.md

 ## RhinoCommon

 RhinoCommon is an extensive, low level .NET library of the Rhino SDK.
-It is meanst for more experienced programmers that would like to most extensive access to Rhino and its classes.
+It is meant for more experienced programmers that would like to most extensive access to Rhino and its classes.

 An important detail that will become important as you are learning to script Rhino with Python is that the implementation of Python that is embedded in Rhino is called IronPython: a Python implementation in C# that runs on the .Net/mono platform which means that in addition to the Python language features and the [rhinoscriptsyntax package](/api/RhinoScriptSyntax/win), you also have access to all the libraries in .Net/mono and [RhinoCommon](../../rhinocommon/what-is-rhinocommon/).